 - individual and small group interventions for identified pupils inc. reading intervention, targeted mathematics, speech and language support, and play therapy;

 - facilitating mentoring for pupils with social and/ or emotional difficulties recognised as a possible barrier to learning;

 - supporting curriculum enrichment inc. residential trips and educational visits;

-- Enabling children to attend after school clubs and extra-curricular activities
+- enabling children to attend after school clubs and extra-curricular activities; and

 - providing resources inc. school uniform to ensure children have full access to the curriculum.

 To find out more about the use and impact of our recent Pupil Premium funding at St. Peter’s, please read the attached strategy statement.